 Ceramic flat irons are the standard now if you want a decent type of hair straightener.
 These irons heat hair from the inside whereas older metal plated straighteners heat hair from the outside.

-Many ceramic irons are also called ionic ceramic straighters, this means that any electrical charge is neutralized by the straightener, which may allow for a shinier, smoother finish.
+Many ceramic irons are also called ionic ceramic straighters.
+This means that any electrical charge is neutralized by the straightener.
+Essentially, this allows you to enjoy a shinier and smoother finish.

 A good number of ceramic hair straighteners have also been combined with tourmaline and titanium to give the best results.